LOADING ...

 "You've treated me pretty kindly and I'd like to you how

-I to be the dirty sot you see before you now
+I came to be the sot you see before you now

-As I told you once, I was a man with a muscle, and health
+As I told you once, I was a man a muscle, frame and health

-And, but for a blunder, ought to made considerable wealth.
+And, but for a blunder, ought to have made wealth.

-"I was a - not one that daubed on bricks and wood
+"I was a painter - not one that daubed on and wood

-But an and for my age, was rated pretty good
+But an artist and for my age, was rated good

-I worked hard at my canvas and I was bidding to rise
+I worked hard at my canvas and I was bidding fair to

 'Coz gradually I saw the star of fame my eyes.

-"I made a picture perhaps seen, 'tis called the 'CHASE OF FAME'
+"I a picture perhaps you've seen, 'tis called the 'CHASE OF FAME'

-It brought me fifteen pounds and added to my name
+It brought me fifteen hundred pounds and to my name

-And then I met a woman - now comes the part
+And then I met a - now comes the funny part

-With eyes petrified my brain and sunk into my heart.
+With eyes that petrified my brain and sunk my heart.

-"Why you laugh? it's funny that the vagabond you see
+"Why don't you laugh? it's funny that the you see

-Could ever love a woman and expect her for me
+Could ever love a and expect her love for me

-But so, and for a month or two, her smiles were freely given
+But 'twas so, and for a or two, her smiles were freely given

-And when her lips touched mine it carried me to heaven.
+And her loving lips touched mine it carried me to heaven.

-"Boys, did you ever see a for whom your soul you'd give
+"Boys, did you ever see a girl for whom your soul give

-a form like the Milo Venus, too beautiful to live
+With a like the Milo Venus, too beautiful to live

-With eyes like the purest of diamonds and a of chestnut hair?
+With eyes like the purest of diamonds and a wealth of chestnut

-If so, she, for there never was another half so fair.
+If so, 'twas she, for there was another half so fair.

 "I was working on a portrait one in May

-Of a fair-haired boy, a friend of mine, who across the way
+Of a fair-haired boy, a of mine, who lived across the way

-And admired it and much to my surprise
+And Madeline admired it and much to my

-she'd like to know the man that had such dreamy eyes.
+Said she'd like to know the man had such dreamy eyes.

-"It didn't take to know him and before the month had flown
+"It didn't take long to know him and before the month had

-My friend had stole my and I was left alone
+My friend had my darlin' and I was left alone

 And ere a year of misery had passed my head

-The jewel that I had so, had tarnished and was dead.
+The jewel that I had treasured so, had and was dead.

 "That's why I took to drink, boys - why, I never saw you